rezkonline/laravel-lang-import-export/README.md

 Laravel-Lang-Import-Export **(Refactored)**
 ==========================

 This package provides artisan commands to import and export language files from and to CSV.
 This can be used to send translations to agencies that normally work with Excel-like files.
 In practice, CSV format is supper easy to work with for any translator in Fiverr or for any other freelancer.
 Personally, I have tried every other format such as **php, yaml, docx, pod, txt** and all of them has too complex syntax and requires custom software to work with (Not to mention all those problems with file encodings).
 CSV solves it all!
+(Now supports **xls, xlsx, ods** file types too!)

 # How It Works?